SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 usearch -cluster_otus uniques.fa -minsize 2 -otus otus.fa -relabel Otu
 ```

-**This step also incorporates the removal of singletons from the clustered OTUs and removal of chimeras from sequencing data**
+**Note:** This step also incorporates the removal of singletons from the clustered OTUs and removal of chimeras from sequencing data

 ### 4. Generation of OTU table